dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1839](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1839): Do not guard 'Dictionary.Remove(key)' with 'Dictionary.ContainsKey(key)'

 Do not guard 'Dictionary.Remove(key)' with 'Dictionary.ContainsKey(key)'.
-'Remove()' already checks whether the key exists, and will not throw if it does not.
+The former already checks whether the key exists, and will not throw if it does not.

 ## [CA1839](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1839): Use 'Environment.ProcessPath'